 PRS provides enrollment which satisfies Colorado compulsory attendance and reporting requirements with minimal oversight.
 All styles of instruction are honored and accepted, including unschooling.
 Testing and assessments are not required.
 If you choose to test, you may submit results to PRS for each student.

-Required reporting consists of monthly attendance and end of semester grades.
-All reporting is done online using simple forms, providing a convenient way to track attendance, grades, and GPA, and produce report cards and transcripts for students.
+Required reporting consists of monthly attendance and end of semester grades (pass/fail is sufficient for K-8).
+All reporting is done online using simple forms, providing a convenient way to track attendance and grades, and produce report cards and transcripts for high school students.
+No testing or evaluation is required.

 What is an Umbrella School?